Chapter 5.20

 It shall be unlawful for any person granted a private club license by the State of Kansas to sell or serve any alcoholic liquor authorized by such license within the City without first obtaining a local license from the City Clerk.
 (Ord.
 1612 § 1.
 Code 1990 § 3-401)

-A. There is hereby levied an annual license fee on each private club located in the City which has a private club license issued by the State Director of Alcoholic Beverage Control, which fee shall be paid before business is begun under an original state license and within five days after renewal of a state license.
-The City license fee for a Class A club shall be $100.00 and the City license fee for a Class B club shall be $250.00.
+A. There is hereby levied an occupation and license tax on each private club located in the City which has a private club license issued by the State Director of Alcoholic Beverage Control, which tax shall be paid before business is begun under an original state license and within five days after renewal of a state license.
+Said license tax shall be set by the Governing Body by resolution.

 C. The license period shall extend for the period covered by the state license.
-No license fee shall be refunded for any reason.
+No license tax shall be refunded for any reason.

 5.20.170 Business regulations.